Karl MarxCommunist Manifesto | Home | News | Donate | Join

 Bush and Blair precisely claimed to be defending "civilisation" after the attack on the Twin Towers of New York’s World Trade Centre on September 11, 2001, by bombing Afghanistan, while actually defending the prestige and power of the US capitalist class – but their capitalist system is in deep crisis.

-The analysis of capitalist crises in the Manifesto, the "epidemic of overproduction," might have been written today:
+The analysis of capitalist crises in the Manifesto, the "epidemic of overproduction" which brings austerity, a "a universal war of devastation" might have been written today:

 Marc Andreessen, one of the "Gods of the Net," unknowingly echoed the very cadences of the Manifesto in a magazine interview.
 He says the "dot.com" boom went bust because people were building "too many switches, too many routers and too much everything else."
 (Internet Magazine, January 2002)